 Optimizing Your Fargate Usage/Costs

 While the pay-as-you-go pricing of Fargate offers many benefits, the costs can add up very quickly when you are running multiple containers.
-AWS offers two main ways for businesses to save on costs with Fargate.
+AWS offers several ways for businesses to save on costs with Fargate.

 1. AWS Savings Plans